From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Local organic foods, trout fish.

-Activities: Short hikes to panoramic Himalayan viewpoints, visits to traditional villages, and exploration of old Newar town.
+Activities: Short hikes to panoramic Himalayan viewpoints, visits to traditional villages, exploration of old Newar town.

 Accommodation: Boutique resorts, traditional guesthouses.